Apple's shares swallow biggest loss in four years

 “It makes no sense.
 There are lines around the block for their products all around the world,” he added.
 “No other company has that.”

-Separately, Nokia said it will partner with China Mobile, in a sales deal that will give the Finnish company an opportunity to win back Chinese market share from Apple’s iPhone.
+Separately, Nokia on Wednesday said it will partner with China Mobile, the world’s biggest mobile operator, in a sales deal that will give the Finnish company an opportunity to win back Chinese market share from Apple’s iPhone.

-But some analysts continue to believe the dominant carrier in the world’s largest cellular market will eventually embrace the iPhone as well.

-“China Mobile already carries multiple smartphones from multiple vendors.
-We continue to expect China Mobile to add the iPhone in the back half of 2013,” Piper Jaffray’s Gene Munster wrote in a research note.

 Some analysts suggested that investors also sold shares of Apple amid uncertainty over ongoing fiscal negotiations in Washington.
 If no agreement is reached on the issue, higher tax rates on dividends and capital gains are possible in 2013.